 Naruto eventually becomes friends with his fellow Shinobi, Sasuke Uchiha (who has an equally tragic back story) and Sakura Haruno, basically a Ninja Hermione, with pink hair.
 Sasuke is a prodigy among his peers, channelling all of his rage into his studies.
 He is on a path for revenge after his brother killed his entire village, all but him.
 The series follows his life and his journey to fulfilling his dream of becoming Hokage, the leader of his Ninja village.
 Sakura has a soft heart and hasn’t had to experience any of the hardships that the boys in her group have, however she provides not only comic relief for the trio but a grounded point of view.

 Dealing with topics on strong bonds with friends and family, betrayal and overcoming various situations, the show is an intriguing adventure for the ages.
 The show is easy to get into, especially for newcomers and is widely regarded by many fans as a top anime deserving its spot on all top 10 lists and, for many, even at number one.

 Naruto probably has one of the biggest anime fan bases across the genre.

 The series takes on a wide range of topics, but there’s an underlying tone of remaining humble and giving of yourself to help those less fortunate and in need.
-There are numerous adventures in the series packed with great action with an anime style that pairs brilliantly.
+Numerous adventures in the series are packed with great action and an anime style that pairs brilliantly.
 It’s just an all-around great story.

 Rurouni Kenshin definitely deserves a place on everyone’s top 10 best anime series of all time list.